When Locally Linear Embedding Hits Boundary: Exploration of LLE on 1-dim manifold with boundary

 With this proposition, we conclude that except at $t=(2-\sqrt{3})\epsilon$ and $t=a-(2-\sqrt{3})\epsilon$, the following relationship holds:

 Also, the corresponding eigenvalue problem

 is regular when $\epsilon$ is small enough.
-If $f$ is a solution to the above problem, then $f$ is absolute continuous, and hence it is differentiable almost everywhere.
-Moreover, $p(t)f'(t)$ is absolute continuous and $p(t)$ is differentiable and nonzero except at $t=(2-\sqrt{3})\epsilon$ and $t=a-(2-\sqrt{3})\epsilon$.
+If $f$ is a solution to the above problem, then $f$ is {absolutely continuous}, and hence it is differentiable almost everywhere.
+Moreover, $p(t)f'(t)$ is {absolutely continuous} and $p(t)$ is differentiable and nonzero except at $t=(2-\sqrt{3})\epsilon$ and $t=a-(2-\sqrt{3})\epsilon$.
 By the quotient rule $f$ is twice differentiable almost everywhere.

 With $p(t)$ defined in (\ref{p(t)}), define

 With the above discussion, we have the following corollary based on \cite{atkinson176141discrete} that are related to understanding the spectrum of the LLE matrix.